canonical/charmcraft/HOWTO_RELEASE.md

 - update IRC channel topic

+- send a mail with "Release X.Y.Z" title and release notes in the body to

+    charmcraft@lists.launchpad.net

 - finally change the version number in `charmcraft/version.py`

 - commit, push, create a PR for the branch